Key Points:

-The following Las Vegas resort projects are at various stages of development and range from mere renderings, to near completion.
+The following Las Vegas resort projects are at various stages of development, ranging from mere renderings to near completion.

 Of course, it’s never a given that a planned resort property will cross the finish line.
-Rarely is getting too attached to a concept advisable until meaningful progress is observed.
+Rarely is it advisable to get too attached to a concept until meaningful progress is observed.

 Hard Rock Las Vegas

-In December of 2022, Hard Rock International purchased the operations of Mirage from MGM Resorts for $1.075 billion, bringing the well-known brand to the Las Vegas Strip.
+In December 2022, Hard Rock International purchased Mirage’s operations from MGM Resorts for $1.075 billion, bringing the well-known brand to the Strip.

-Details about what Hard Rock International has planned for the resort are still murky, but it is known that they plan to erect a 600-suite, 660-foot tall guitar-shaped hotel tower right on the Strip where Mirage’s volcano currently sits.
+Details around what Hard Rock has planned for the resort are murky, but they’re currently building a 600-suite, 660-foot-tall guitar-shaped hotel tower.

-As you can see in the rendering below, the newest hotel tower in Vegas will easily boast some of the best views of the Strip.
+As you can see in the rendering below, the new tower will easily offer some of the best views of the Strip.

-While there was once a Hard Rock Hotel & Casino in Las Vegas away from the Strip (now Virgin Las Vegas), Hard Rock International wasn’t involved with the property in any way.
+While there was once a Hard Rock Hotel & Casino, now Virgin, away from the Strip, Hard Rock International wasn’t involved with the property in any way.

 Fontainebleau Las Vegas